IIIF/api/source/presentation/4.0/model.md

 The `motivation` property records the reason that an Annotation was created.
 Motivations can also be thought of as a classification of the type of Annotation (a `commenting` motivation implies the annotation is somehow a Comment).
 The name of the motivation is often used as an adjective for the Annotation, and thus an Annotation with the `painting` motivation is a "painting Annotation", or an annotation with the `commenting` motivation is a "commenting Annotation".

 This specification defines three new values for `motivation`.
-These motivations allow clients to determine how the Annotation should be rendered, by distinguishing between Annotations that provide the content *of* the Container ("painting" motivation) and content *from* the Container ("supplementing" motivation), from ones with externally defined motivations which are typically comments or additional information *about* the Container.
+These motivations allow clients to determine how the Annotation should be rendered, by distinguishing between Annotations that provide the content *of* the Container ("painting" motivation) and content *from* the Container (`supplementing` motivation), from ones with externally defined motivations which are typically comments or additional information *about* the Container.
 The "activating" motivation determines interactions with the resource in the Container.

 The value _MUST_ be an array.
 Each item in the array _MUST_ be a string, drawn from the table below, the values defined by the Web Annotation Data Model, the registry for motivations, or an included extension.